|Nutritional Guidelines (per serving)|

 - 3 tablespoons tomato paste

-- 1 teaspoon dried leaf basil (or 1 tablespoons fresh chopped basil)
+- 1 teaspoon dried leaf basil (or 1 tablespoon fresh chopped basil)

 - 1/2 teaspoon dried leaf oregano